 Greindl & Köck

-Obligations to provide reasons for employers
+Employer Obligation to provide reasons

 As part of the implementation of the EU Work-Life Balance Directive, the Austrian legislator has made various changes to parental leave, part-time work and leave of absence regulations.